ESR-NZ/human_genomics_pipeline/README.md

 ### 4. Modify the configuration file

-Specify whether you are running your analysis against the GRCh37 or GRCh38 build of the reference genome, whether the data is a part of a cohort or not and the type of sequencing used to produce the data.
+Specify whether you are running your analysis against the GRCh37 or GRCh38 build of the reference genome, whether the data is to be analysed on it's own ('Single') or as a part of a cohort ('Cohort') and whether the data was produced with Whole Genome Sequencing ('WGS') or Whole Exome Sequencing ('WES').
 For example:

 ```yaml
 # Specify the build of reference genome used (either 'GRCh37' or 'GRCh38')